-The School has some outstanding new facilities, many of which were fitted as part of an £12m refurbishment on 2014.
+The School has some outstanding facilities.
 As well as those listed below, you will be able to make use of QMUL facilities across our Mile End campus (take a virtual tour), including the library, study spaces, computer rooms and lecture theatres.
 You will also have access to a wealth of resources through the University's membership of the University of London, including enhanced library access, careers support and sports provisions.

 Fitted with equipment for night-time and day-time (solar) observing, the School observatory allows access to very high level astronomical imaging equipment for use in undergraduate projects.
 The motorised dome houses a Celestron C14 and Coronado Starmax telescopes.
 These two payloads are fitted to an automated Paramount MEII tracking mount with guidance software, allowing instant targeting and tracking of an extensive catalogue of known astronomical objects.
 Read more on the School's observatory pages.

 Built for undergraduate students to use in practical modules and project work, the teaching lab features a host of modern physics equipment including X-ray sources, spectral emission tubes, radioactive sources and detectors and open source electronics hardware.

 Primarily used for academic research, the School's professional lab facilities can also be used by some undergraduate students for their final year research projects.
 Facilities include materials and wet chemistry labs (pictured) for use in material physics research, laser lab, x-ray diffraction/crystallography facilities, and a muon physics lab.